No Jacket Required: Release and commercial performance

-The album was re-released and remastered by Steve Hoffman for the Audio Fidelity label in 2011.
+The album was re-released using a flat transfer done by Steve Hoffman for the Audio Fidelity label in 2011.
 It was reissued as a deluxe edition on CD, vinyl and digital on 15 April 2016, including a new second disc with bonus tracks.

+In September 2025, a 40th Anniversary LP Boxset entitled No Jacket Required (Fully Tailored) was released alongside a standalone Blu-ray which contains 2025 Stereo, 5.1 Surround and Dolby Atmos mixes by Steven Wilson plus a remaster of the Original 1985 Mix.

 No Jacket Required EP (home video)

-In 1985 Collins also released a home video called No Jacket Required EP consisting of the music videos "Sussudio", "One More Night", "Who Said I Would", "Don't Lose My Number" and "Take Me Home".
-It was originally available on Video Home System (VHS) and LaserDisc (LD).
+In 1985, Atlantic also released a home video called No Jacket Required EP.
+The collection consisted of the music videos "Sussudio", "One More Night", "Who Said I Would", "Don't Lose My Number" and "Take Me Home".